Brooklyn, New York, U.S.

 DDL scientists, based at the bioscience center (BioBAT) within the historic Brooklyn Army Terminal in New York, are actively involved in developing new viral vectors and immunogens, testing vaccine concepts in vivo, and developing assays to characterize vaccine candidates and the immune responses they induce.
 With its facilities and expertise, the DDL has the capability to conduct the highly specialized and rigorous applied research and development that is essential to advance new vaccines beyond the early research phase into manufacturing and clinical trials.

 The DDL collaborates with investigators at the IAVI Neutralizing Antibody Center (NAC) and Human Immunology Laboratory (HIL); Seattle Children’s Hospital Center for Global Infectious Disease Research; the Université Laval in Canada; the Ragon Institute of Massachusetts General Hospital, MIT and Harvard; the University of Texas Medical Branch; and The La Jolla Institute for Immunology, among others.
-Work at the DDL is supported by the National Institutes of Health (NIH), the NIH National Institute of Allergy and Infectious Diseases (NIAID), the World Bank and the Government of Japan, the Defense Threat Reduction Agency (DTRA), the Biomedical Advanced Research and Development Authority (BARDA), and the Coalition for Epidemic Preparedness Innovations (CEPI).
+Work at the DDL is supported by the National Institutes of Health (NIH), the NIH National Institute of Allergy and Infectious Diseases (NIAID), the Government of Japan, the Defense Threat Reduction Agency (DTRA), the Biomedical Advanced Research and Development Authority (BARDA), and the Coalition for Epidemic Preparedness Innovations (CEPI).

 The DDL is headquartered in Brooklyn, New York.
 The DDL’s principal investigators are:

 - Christopher Parks, executive director, viral vaccines and DDL